-This report (Part 2 of a two-part package of information from the TWDB to Sutton County Groundwater Conservation District) fulfills the requirements noted above.
+This report (Part 2 of a two-part package of information from the TWDB to Plateau Underground Water Conservation and Supply District) fulfills the requirements noted above.
 Part 1 of the 2-part package is the Historical Water Use/State Water Plan data report.
 The District will receive this data report from the TWDB Groundwater Technical Assistance Section.
 Questions about the data report can be directed to Mr. Stephen Allen, Stephen.Allen@twdb.texas.gov, (512) 463-7317.

-GAM Run 13-005: Sutton County Underground Water Conservation District Management Plan July 3, 2013 Page 4 of 10
+GAM Run 13-009: Plateau Underground Water Conservation and Supply District Management Plan July 3, 2013 Page 4 of 12

-The groundwater management plan for the Sutton County Underground Water Conservation District should be adopted by the district on or before November 20, 2013 and submitted to the executive administrator of the TWDB on or before December 20, 2013.
-The current management plan for Sutton County Underground Water Conservation District expires on February 18, 2014.
-This report discusses the methods, assumptions, and results from model runs using the groundwater availability model (version 1.01) for the Edwards-Trinity (Plateau) and Pecos Valley aguifers (Anaya and Jones, 2009).
-Table 1 summarizes the groundwater availability model data required by the statute, and Figure 1 shows the area of the model from which the values in the table were extracted.
-GAM Run 13-005 meets current standards.
-If after review of the figures, Sutton County Underground Water Conservation District determines that the district boundaries used in the assessment do not reflect current conditions, the District should notify the Texas Water Development Board immediately.
-Per statute, TWDB is required to provide the districts with data from the official groundwater availability models; however, the TWDB has also approved, for planning purposes, an alternative model that can have water budget information extracted for the district.
+The groundwater management plan for the Plateau Underground Water Conservation and Supply District should be adopted by the district on or before January 24, 2014 and submitted to the executive administrator of the TWDB on or before February 23, 2014.
+The current management plan for the Plateau Underground Water Conservation and Supply District expires on April 24, 2014.

+This report discusses the methods, assumptions, and results from model runs using the groundwater availability model (version 1.01) for the Edwards-Trinity (Plateau) and Pecos Valley aguifers (Anaya and Jones, 2009), and the groundwater availability model (version 1.01) for the Lipan Aguifer (Beach and others, 2004).
+Tables 1 and 2 summarize the groundwater availability model data required by the statute for each aguifer, and Figures 1 and 2 show the areas of the models from which the values in the tables were extracted.
+This model run replaces the results of GAM Run 08-051.
+GAM Run 13-009 meets current standards set after the release of GAM Run 08-051 including a refinement of using the extent of the official aguifers boundaries within the district.
+The water budget values listed in the two model runs may differ because of this change in methodology.
+If, after review of the figures, Plateau Underground Water Conservation and Supply District determines that the district boundaries used in the assessment do not reflect current conditions, the District should notify the Texas Water Development Board immediately.
+Per statute, TWDB is required to provide the districts with data from the official groundwater availability models; however, the TWDB has also approved, for planning purposes, an alternative model for the Edwards-Trinity (Plateau) Aguifer that can have water budget information extracted for the district.
 The alternative model is the 1-layer alternative model for the Edwards-Trinity (Plateau) and Pecos Valley aguifers (Hutchison and others, 2011).
 Please contact the author of this report if a comparison table using this model is desired.